Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/ERα-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2012, Xu et al. identified three high affinity aptamers and characterized one of the AptER-1 in detail.
-This aptamer interacted with ERα in a way not affected by the presence or absence of either the steroidal ligands or the estrogen response DNA elements, and effectively inhibited ER-mediated transcriptional activation in a breast cancer cell line<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+<p>In 2012, Xu et al. identified three high affinity aptamers and characterized one of the AptER-1 in detail.
+This aptamer interacted with ERα in a way not affected by the presence or absence of either the steroidal ligands or the estrogen response DNA elements, and effectively inhibited ER-mediated transcriptional activation in a breast cancer cell line<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>